Welcome to the module ‘Food Security‘ of Towards Zero Hunger.

 Choose your own learning pace.

-Depending on your existing knowledge, each lesson will take 1-2 hours to complete.
+Depending on your existing knowledge, this module will take 1-2 hours to complete.

-Earth observation can contribute to reach this goal, particularly through targets 2.3, 2.4 and 2.C and indicator 2.4.1.
+Earth observation can contribute to reach the goal Zero Hunger, particularly through targets 2.3, 2.4 and 2.C and indicator 2.4.1.

-The Food Security module is relevant to all of these targets and indicator, and related to all of the food production practices:
+This module is relevant to all of these targets and indicator.

 If you want to find out more on EO and different production systems, approaches, or applications, you can choose from the courses below according to their tags.
 The courses will be available in the future and will be released sequentially from the end of 2022 onwards.